Welcome to the City of Burbank, Illinois

 Founded in 1982, the Burbank Police Department has grown to a professionally trained, 53 member force.

 Additional civilian support personnel include clerical staff, and code enforcement.
-Full-time sworn officers include: A D.A.R.E. instructor (Drug Abuse Resistance Education) that teaches in our grammar schools, two school resource officers who are active at Reavis High School and Liberty Jr. High,1 K-9s and their handler, several fluent language translators speaking (Polish, Spanish, and Arabic), members of a highly-trained emergency response team, and a host of other specially trained officers.
+Full-time sworn officers include: A D.A.R.E. instructor (Drug Abuse Resistance Education) that teaches in our grammar schools, two school resource officers who are active at Reavis High School, Liberty Jr. High and District 111, several offices fluent in language translation speaking (Polish, Spanish, and Arabic), members of a highly-trained emergency response team, and a host of other specially trained officers.

 The sharing of information is critical to efficient police/community relations.
 Our goal is the reduction of crime and, ultimately, the improvement of the quality of life in our community.